kahaaga/UncertainData.jl/paper/paper.md

-``UncertainData.jl``  was originally designed to form the backbone of the uncertainty handling in the [CausalityTools.jl](https://github.com/kahaaga/CausalityTools.jl) package, with the aim of quantifying the sensitivity of statistical time series causality detection algorithms - a work that is in progress.
+``UncertainData.jl``  was originally designed to form the backbone of the uncertainty handling in the [CausalityTools.jl](https://github.com/kahaaga/CausalityTools.jl) package, with the aim of quantifying the sensitivity of statistical time series causality detection algorithms.
 Recently, the package has also been used in paleoclimate research [@Vasskog:2019].

 # References